+44 (0)113 34 33602

 Summary: Early modern Italy; cultural, religious and urban history; history of medicine.

 I completed my BA in History, MPhil in Historical Studies, and PhD in History at the University of Cambridge.
 I joined the School of History at Leeds in July 2008, following a temporary lectureship in Early Modern History at the University of Glasgow.

-I am a cultural historian of early modern Europe, and I have particular interests in cities, religion, gender and the history of medicine.
+I am a social and cultural historian of early modern Europe, with interests in cities, religion, gender and the history of medicine.
 My research focuses on religious reform, death and disease in early modern society.
-My primary research project on 'Death in early modern Venice' explores mortality, funerary ritual, cemeteries, and the material culture of death, and sheds light on the distinctiveness of death in Venice through sustained comparisons with the cities of Mantua, Milan and Nuremberg.
+My current research project on 'Death in early modern Venice' explores mortality, funerary ritual, cemeteries, and the material culture of death, and sheds light on the distinctiveness of death in Venice through sustained comparisons with the cities of Mantua, Milan and Nuremberg.
 I am also interested in how religious belief and practice shaped communities and the lives of individuals, and I have published on the 'Catholic life cycle'.
 My research has been supported by grants from the AHRC, British Academy and Gladys Krieble Delmas Foundation.
 I am a member of the Health, Medicine and Society research group in the School of History.